-Plaintiff Charlene C. of Maryland, for example, filed a wrongful death lawsuit against Prilosec drugmakers in 2017 on behalf of her mother, who died due to kidney issues after taking Prilosec regularly for years.
+A plaintiff in Maryland, for example, filed a wrongful death lawsuit against Prilosec drugmakers in 2017 on behalf of her mother, who died due to kidney issues after taking Prilosec regularly for years.
 Others in states across the country have followed suit, filing individual and multidistrict claims against Prilosec drugmakers as they grieve their lost loved ones.

 Prilosec Class Action Vs. Multidistrict

 If you’re wondering if you qualify to join a Prilosec class action, you may benefit from understanding what makes a class action different from a multidistrict lawsuit.

 Class actions refer to single lawsuits that represent groups (a class) of people who have been similarly harmed by a person, product, or service.
 The settlements out of class actions are divided in equal shares among all named plaintiffs, ensuring that each member gets equal compensation.